magic-sph/magic/doc/sphinx/equations.rst

 .. math::
    \Phi_\nu = 2\rho\left[e_{ij}e_{ji}-\dfrac{1}{3}\left(\vec{\nabla}\cdot\vec{u}\right)^2\right].

+Note that we use here the summation convention over the indices :math:`i` and :math:`j`.
 The induction equation is obtained from the Maxwell equations (ignoring displacement current) and Ohm's law (neglecting Hall effect):